-The guiding principles for the 2007 UW-Madison clean snowmobile design are simplicity and practicality: the design objective is to win the Clean Snowmobile Challenge with a snowmobile that is not only clean and quiet, but maintains the speed and handling characteristics that consumers expect from a modern snowmobile.
+The guiding principles for the 2008 UW-Madison clean snowmobile design are simplicity and practicality: the design objective is to win the Clean Snowmobile Challenge with a snowmobile that is not only clean and quiet, but maintains the speed and handling characteristics that consumers expect from a modern snowmobile.

-In order to market to this group, the team first determined the characteristics which are important to riders in that demographic sector.
-In fall of 2006, the team attended the World Championship Snowmobile Derby in Eagle River, WI.
-While exhibiting the 2006 CSC entry, the team surveyed approximately 60 attendees with the goal of determining the performance requirements of the average consumer.
-The volunteers were asked to choose the two most important characteristics when buying a snowmobile from the following list: acceleration, handling, top speed, price, fuel economy, and emissions.
-The results, as seen in Figure 1, show that acceleration and trail handling influence a buyer significantly more than top speed, price, fuel economy or emissions.
+In order to market to current snowmobile consumers, the team first determined the characteristics which are important in this demographic sector.
+In 2008, the team attended the World Championship Snowmobile Derby in Eagle River, Wisconsin.
+While exhibiting the 2008 CSC entry, the team surveyed 115 attendees with the goal of determining the performance requirements of the average consumer.
+The survey asked volunteers to rank several characteristics that are important to a consumer when buying a snowmobile from the following list: acceleration, handling, price, fuel economy, and emissions.
+The results, as seen in Figure 1, show that acceleration, trail handling, and price influence a buyer significantly more than fuel economy or emissions.

-Figure 1: A survey of 60 snowmobilers shows that acceleration and trail handling are the most important considerations when purchasing a snowmobile.
+Figure 1: A survey of 115 snowmobilers taken at the 2008 Eagle River Ice Derby shows that acceleration, price, and handling are the most important considerations when purchasing a snowmobile.